Chuhaister: Behaviour

 Chuhaister helps people in the forest and in the mountains.
 According to folk beliefs, Chuhaister is friendly to people, he likes talking to them, and warming himself by the fire.
-Having met a living soul in the forest, Chuhaister will not harm them, but politely invite them to dance, playing his flute.
 Chuhaister has many features which make him similar to the wind.
 He can appear in the form of a wind or a whirlwind.
 Like the wind, Chuhaister can climb into a chimney and sing songs there.
 He dances like a whirlwind, very fast.
 Chuhaister's dance is disastrous for ordinary people, it is so fast that no shoes can survive it.
 However, Chuhaister can also reward a good dancer.
 During the dance, Chuhaister sings in a lisp: "People play and sing with each other, and we are like that, like that!"
 (Record of S. Pushyk).
 It is this lisp that makes you think that Chuhaister belongs to otherworldly creatures.
 Extremely old, sometimes toothless, he may not be able to pronounce all the sounds.

 On the other hand, Chuhaister's affection for people, his protective function (destruction of Mavkas) indicates that he may be an ancestor protecting lumberjacks and hunters from captivity.
 Kulish and banush are offered as a sacrifice to Chuhaister, minding his lack of teeth.
 It is often said that Chuhaister is "one-legged."
 He, like Baba Yaga, can tear off his artificial leg – and chop firewood with it.
 In a Chuhaister's forest, one should not whistle or shout, so as not to summon the Forest Man.
 All these are the signs of the "lower world" creatures: one-leggedness or lameness, as well as being summoned with a whistle, are their signs.